 3) Stay Broad with the Domain Name

 Number three is to stay broad with your domain name.
-Now, this is a mistake I made quite a few times when I started out.
+Now, this is a mistake I made quite a few times when I first .
 The reason you want to stay broad is you want to be able to expand.

 For example, I’m from Chicago, so I’m a Chicago Bears fan.
 If I wanted to make a website about football, it wouldn’t make sense for me to call it “chicagobearsfans.com,” because I would really be focused on Chicago Bear fans and the Chicago Bears in general.
 Plus, I would probably get a trademark violation, but that’s a whole different thing.

 The point is, it’s too narrow.
 If you just called it “footballlovers.com,” for people who love the game of football, that is much broader, so I could talk about the Chicago Bears, the Seattle Seahawks, the Minnesota Vikings, the Green Bay Packers, etc.